radareorg/radare2-book/src/tools/rax2/intro.md

 ## Rax2

 The `rax2` utility comes with the radare framework and aims to be a minimalistic expression evaluator for the shell.
 It is useful for making base conversions between floating point values, hexadecimal representations, hexpair strings to ascii, octal to integer.
-It supports endianness and can be used as a shell if no arguments are given.
+It supports endianness conversion.

 This is the help message of rax2, this tool can be used in the command-line or interactively (reading the values from stdin), so it can be used as a multi-base calculator.